lnicola/blog/content/my-rust-2020-wishlist.md

 +++
-title = "My Rust 2020 wish list" date = 2019-11-03
+title = "My Rust 2020 wish list: playing nice" date = 2019-11-03
 +++
 This year I decided to jot down some thoughts for the [Rust 2020 call for blog posts](https://blog.rust-lang.org/2019/10/29/A-call-for-blogs-2020.html).